PeakIndicators/Getting-Started-On-Azure-ML/Documents/Create-Compute-Cluster.md

 * **Attached compute:** Links to other Azure compute resources, such as Virtual Machines or Azure Databricks clusters.

 ### What is a Compute Cluster?
 Azure Machine Learning compute cluster is a managed-compute infrastructure that allows you to easily create a single or multi-node compute.
 The compute is created within your workspace region as a resource that can be shared with other users in your workspace.
-The compute scales up automatically when a job is submitted, and can be put in an Azure Virtual Network.
+The compute scales up automatically when a job is submitted and can be put in an Azure Virtual Network.
 The compute executes in a containerized environment and packages your model dependencies in a Docker container.
 You can use Azure Machine Learning compute cluster to distribute a training or batch inference process across a cluster of CPU or GPU compute nodes in the cloud.

 Compute clusters can run jobs securely in a virtual network environment, without requiring enterprises to open up SSH ports.
 The job executes in a containerized environment and packages your model dependencies in a Docker container.